Iqbolshoh/php-authentication/README.md

    ```bash
    cd php-authentication
    ```
-3. Make sure you have a local server setup (e.g., XAMPP, WAMP, MAMP) and place the project files in the server's root directory.

-4. Import the database:
+3. Import the database:
    - Open your MySQL database management tool (e.g., phpMyAdmin).
    - Create a new database.
    - Import the `database.sql` file into the new database.

-5. Update the database configuration:
+4. Update the database configuration:
-   - Open `includes/config.php` and update the database connection details.
+   - Open `config.php` and update the database connection details.

 ## Usage